Natural Disasters: How Families Can Help

 - Organize a fundraiser.
 Perhaps you could help your place of worship or local school organize a fundraiser to collect money or supplies for disaster victims.
 For a donation drive, ask the organization you'd like to donate to whether it needs the items you plan to send.
 Sometimes, charities get too many donations and have to spend money storing or handling the excess items.

 - Organize a community event.
 Talk to your place of worship, child's school, or community center about organizing a walk, run, bake sale, or other activity to raise money.

-If your family isn't able to help out right now, consider contributing in the coming weeks or months.
-With the degree of damage in disaster-struck areas, the need for donations and funds will be ongoing and your family's contribution will be appreciated just as much in the future.
+If your family can't help out right now, consider contributing in the coming weeks or months.
+With the degree of damage in disaster-struck areas, the need for donations and funds will be ongoing and your family's help will be appreciated just as much in the future.

 Why It Matters

 Volunteering your time, money, or efforts not only helps the community, but also sets a good example for your kids.
-And helping others, especially collectively as a family, can be one of the most fun and rewarding experiences parents and children can share.
+And helping others, especially as a family, is one of the most rewarding experiences parents and children can share.

-Get more tips on how to rally together as a family to really make a difference in the lives of others./p>
+Get more tips on how to rally together as a family to really make a difference in the lives of others.